vianney-g/jetbrains-scopes.nvim/README.md

 **Make the Jetbrains scopes available in telescope.nvim**

- You (or some of your colleagues) are using Jetbrains Scopes and you want to use them from vim.
+ You (or some of your colleagues) are using Jetbrains Scopes (e.g: in PyCharm) and you want to use them from vim.
 This plugin allows you to search in the scopes defined in your project.